Why PVC (Vinyl) is the Aesthetic Roofing Solution

-Thermoplastic polyvinyl chloride (PVC), or vinyl, membranes are often recommended for roofing projects with cosmetic considerations.
+Thermoplastic PVC membranes are often recommended for commercial roofing projects with cosmetic features.
 With this material, aesthetics need not take a back seat to other critical building envelope considerations.
-Vinyl’s functional strengths dovetail with its aesthetic properties to make it a material of choice for roofing systems and projects with complex roof curvatures or other lines and details.
+PVC’s functional strengths dovetail with its aesthetic properties to make it a material of choice for roofing systems and projects with complex roof curvatures or other lines and details.

-- CUSTOMIZABLE COLOR – Vinyl membranes are typically available in white, beige, or gray.
-However, adding pigments to vinyl resin during formulation can create membranes in a wide spectrum of hues, allowing designers to match or accent the roofing membrane to enhance a building’s aesthetic properties.
+- CUSTOMIZABLE COLOR – PVC membranes are typically available in white, beige or gray.
+However, adding pigments to PVC resin during formulation can create singly-ply membranes in a wide spectrum of hues, allowing designers to match or accent the roofing membrane to enhance a building’s aesthetic properties.
 Specific Pantone Matching System (PMS) colors or paint chips are easy to duplicate.
-The pigmentation can even cause the vinyl roofing membranes to take on the appearance of a more costly material, such as standing seam metal.
+The pigmentation can even cause the PVC roofing membranes to take on the appearance of a more costly material, such as standing seam metal.

 - CAN INTEGRATE ROOFTOP LOGOS – Incorporating rooftop logos into the membrane is a matter of cutting them out in a template and adhering them, with the edges hot-air welded.
 Other components can be welded to the membrane to create additional aesthetic roofing effects, while providing the security of watertight hot-air welded seams.